freerbeing/peoplespoetry/content/pieces/summeriscoming/index.md

 I will work hard\
 But not too hard\
 Walking slowly like an African in a desert\
-Throwing frisbee for my dog but not too much cos her little heart will pop in the overheat\
+Throwing frisbee for my dog but not too much cos her little huge heart will pop in the overheat\
 Get up early\
 Water my trees\
 Take care of my finca\